SpringStudent/a-da/README.md

 #### a-da (ā dà) is translated as "阿大", named after a term my son likes.
 It is an open-source remote desktop control system.

 A distributed remote desktop control system with streaming media support,Based on JavaCV + Netty + Swing technology, the system achieves low-latency and stable frame rates through streaming media transmission.
-Local tests show a latency of less than 200ms.
 Currently, it supports the Windows/MacOs operating system.
 If you need support for other operating systems, please refer to my other open-source project:https://github.com/SpringStudent/remote-desktop-control

 #### Module Description

 * transport: Transmission module, responsible for remote desktop instructions and clipboard transmission
-* clipboard: Clipboard module, responsible for clipboard transmission
+* clipboard: Clipboard module, responsible for clipboard transmission(stateless,distributed)
-* stream: Streaming media module, responsible for remote desktop screen transmission
+* stream: Streaming media module, responsible for remote desktop screen transmission(stateless,distributed)
 * registry: Registry center module, acting as a service registry center
 * protocol: Protocol module, responsible for protocol definition
 * common: Common module, responsible for the definition of common utility classes